Business Administration (BUSU)

-BUSU 672 Data Modeling and Business Applications I
+BUSU 672 Project Planning and Data Modeling

 As the first course of a two-course series, this course provides an overview on data modeling and its application to business decision-making.
 Students will gain experience with software tools for data preparation, analysis, reporting, and decision-making.
 Online only.
 3 credits.

 Prerequisite: BUSU 672.